 Did you know that you can use a single rubber band to reduce the amount of force you have to use in your hand to hold the pencil?
 Well, you can!
 All you need is a single rubber band and well, your hand!

 Here's what you do: You wrap the rubber band around your fingers & the pencil ( Make sure that you don't accidentally cut off any blood flow) - Presto!
 Now, you can color with 1/10 of the strength you were using to grip the pencil before you discovered this Coloring Book Lifehack!

-What's, that?
-You DON'T have eight arms?
+What's that?
+Do you say you DON'T have eight arms?
 Not to worry!
-This one is a very simple technique; but overlooked a lot.
+This one is a straightforward technique but overlooked a lot.
 Here's what you do!
-Simply take all twelve of your colored pencils ( freshly sharpened works best ) and wrap a single rubber band around them.
+Take all twelve of your colored pencils ( freshly sharpened works best ) and wrap a single rubber band around them.